-INSTRUCTIONS: To support a request for test accommodations, please complete and mail this form to POST.
-You may also be required to provide current (not more than 3 years old) written supporting documentation from a qualified health professional that addresses the issues listed in PART II.
+INSTRUCTIONS: To support a request for test accommodations, please complete and mail this form to POST You may also be required to provide current (not more than 3 years old) written supporting documentation from a qualified health professional that addresses the issues listed in PART II.

-ast Name First Middle Maiden or Other Names

-s (Street, Apt # , City, State, Zip Code)

-Security Numb er Home Phone Number

-Specifically o lescribe the acco ommodation you see ek under the 1990 Americans with Disabilities Act.

-pility(s) that your believe requires this accommodation under the

-Signature

-Specifically of Specifically in 1990 Americal Security Number Specifically describe the accompany of the specifically identify the phys 1990 Americans with Disability Security Number Specifically describe the accommodation you se Specifically identify the physical or mental disable 1990 Americans with Disabilities Act.

-- 1. Include a statement of the specific diagnosis of the disability.

-PART I. To be completed by the applicant

-- 2. Cite the diagnostic criteria and tests given, with dates (no more than 3 years since administration) results, and interpretations.
-Cite how the results support the diagnosis. - 3.
-Describe the applicant's functional limitations due to the disability, and the impact of those limitations on physical, perceptual and cognitive abilities. - 4.
-Recommend specific accommodation(s) for each accommodation, provide a rationale as to how it will reduce the impact of the functional limitation(s). - 5.
-State your professional credentials, training, work experience and any licenses you hold that support your qualifications to diagnose and/or treat this applicant's disabilities. - 6.
-If no prior accommodations have been made of this applicant, explain why.
-If accommodations have been made for this applicant, state what was done and provide past documentation of prior accommodations.
+PART I. To be comp leted by the app plicant Legal Last Name First Middle Maiden or Other Names Addres ss (Street, Apt # , City, State, Zij p Code) Social Security Numb er Home Phone Number 1.
+Specifically describe the acco ommodation you see ek under the 1990 Americans with Disabilities Act.
+2. 1 2 ans with Disabi lities Act. pility(s) that you believe requires this accommodation under the 3.
+Signature Date PART II.
+Informati on to be provid ed by a qualified h ealth professional and attached to this form (if required) 1.
+Include a sta tement of the spe ecific diagnosis of t he disability.
+2. d tests given, with results support the dates (no more than 3 years since administration) results, and diagnosis.
+3. applicant's func ad cognitive abil ue to the disability, and the impact of those limitations on physical, 4. specific accomme functional limit accommodation, provide a rationale as to how it will reduce the 5. ntials, training, wor d/or treat this applic k experience and any licenses you hold that support your eant's disabilities.
+6. 1 his applicant, explain why.
+If accommodations have been made for bast documentation of prior accommodations.

-In-Service Grant Application
+In-Service Continuing Education Grant Application Updated: 2/2018